rocmemory/nova-dialog/README.md

 * Customize the header/toolbar/footer content.
 * Automatic center alignment with animation.
 * Click outside triggers the shaking animation.
+* Append to body, or popup near an element.
 * Minimize, Maximize and Restore buttons.

 ## Installation